xwb1989/bapt/readme.md

 * Python 2.x
 * `moss` please go to MOSS [website](http://theory.stanford.edu/~aiken/moss/) to apply for the submission script and follow the installation.
-When you have your `moss`, put it under the same directory of `baps`.
+When you have your `moss`, put it under the same directory of `bapt`.

 ##Usage